jfree/jekyll-now/_posts/2017-11-19-orson-charts.md

 ![orson-charts-fx.png]({{ site.baseurl }}/screenshots/orson-charts-fx.png "Orson Charts FX Demo Application")

-Also included in the release are a few bug fixes:
+Also included in the release are a few bug fixes - here are the notes from the README.md file:

 #### Version 1.7 : 17-Nov-2017